June is “Adopt A Shelter Cat Month,” and the perfect time to add a shelter kitten or cat into your family!

-“Shelters are swamped in the best of times, but now that Americans are transitioning back to the office after more than a year of remote work, shelters are reporting increases in owner surrenders,” Dr. Robin Ganzert, president and CEO of American Humane, said in a statement.
+“Shelters are swamped in the best of times, but now that Americans are transitioning back to the office after more than a year of remote work, shelters are reporting increases in owner surrenders,” said Dr. Robin Ganzert, president and CEO of American Humane.
 “This Adopt-a-Cat Month, we hope you will become a friend to a feline in need.”

-In addition to promoting adoption, Adopt-a-Shelter-Cat Month seeks to spread the word about unique issues faced by our feline friends.
-For instance, researchers have found cats receive less veterinary care, feature in fewer scientific studies, are more likely to be feral and run a greater risk of euthanasia than their canine counterparts.
+Adopt a Shelter Cat Month also seeks to spread the word about unique issues facing our feline friends.
+For instance, researchers have found cats receive less veterinary care, feature in fewer scientific studies, are more likely to be feral, and also run a greater risk of euthanasia than their canine counterparts.
 The risk of euthanasia, of course, disappears the minute someone gives a shelter cat a loving home.

-Shelters are also in urgent need of donations and supplies, especially after a pandemic that’s canceled most shelter fundraising.
-Please consider making a donation to help shelter kittens and cats by providing blankets, toys, scratching boxes, and other critical supplies.
+Meanwhile, shelters remain in urgent need of donations and supplies, especially following a pandemic that’s left shelters short on staff and resources.
+Please consider making a donation to help shelter kittens and cats by providing cash-strapped shelters with blankets, toys, scratching boxes, and other critical supplies.